Digital globe and graphs on blue background.

 Transparent

-A key benefit of ETFs is that they are required to publicly disclose securities holdings daily, allowing investors to track if their investments remain true to their objective or if “style drift” has taken place.
+A key benefit of ETFs is that they are required to publicly disclose their securities holdings daily, allowing investors to track whether their investments remain aligned with their objectives or if “style drift” has occurred.
 In comparison, open-end mutual funds are required to disclose holdings quarterly.
-Furthermore, ETFs, like open-end mutual funds are subject to securities laws and regulations designed to protect investors from various risks.
+Furthermore, ETFs, like open-end mutual funds, are subject to securities laws and regulations designed to protect investors from various risks.
 ETFs are overseen by a fund Board of Directors.

-ETFs and mutual funds distribute income and realized capital gains yearly.
-ETFs distribute modest, if any, capital gains.
-This is because limited buying and selling, as well as an in-kind redemption/distribution process available to ETFs, result in reduced distributions and realized capital gains.
-These factors help keep ETF capital gains taxes lower when an investor sells ETF shares.
+ETFs and mutual funds distribute income and realized capital gains annually.
+ETFs typically distribute modest, if any, capital gains.
+This is due to limited buying and selling, as well as the in-kind redemption and distribution process available to ETFs, which helps reduce distributions and realized capital gains.
+These factors can help lower capital gains taxes when an investor sells ETF shares.

 Many ETFs are passively managed and designed to track the performance of a specific market index.
-Passive ETFs’ expense ratios are generally lower than those of actively managed mutual funds.
-ETFs targeting specific investment areas or market themes are also typically less expensive than their actively managed counterparts.
+Passive ETFs generally have lower expense ratios than actively managed mutual funds.
+ETFs targeting specific investment areas or market themes are also typically more cost-effective than their actively managed counterparts.

 Liquid

-You can buy and sell ETFs at any time during market hours at the current price, which is based on the underlying assets such as stocks, and the supply and demand of the ETF share.
-ETF shares are priced continuously throughout the day as security prices within the fund fluctuate.
-Investors receive information on the specifics of their transactions very quickly.
+ETFs can be bought and sold at any time during market hours at current market prices, which are based on the value of the underlying assets and supply and demand for the ETF shares.
+ETF prices update continuously throughout the day as the prices of the underlying securities fluctuate, allowing investors to receive transaction details quickly.

-Open-end mutual fund shares are bought or sold directly from the fund at Net Asset Value (NAV) which is determined once daily after the market’s close.
+Open-end mutual fund shares, by contrast, are bought or sold directly from the fund at Net Asset Value (NAV), which is determined once daily after the market closes.

 Interested?